GulnazIs/my_first_repo/README.md

 Added text in web-browser

-Added text in VS Codde
+Added text in VS Code